 To determine how much volume is favorable to this trade, count the rows in the Coinbase Pro order book until the price matches our buying price of $19,136.3.
 Five rows down the price is still favorable, so check the volume of orders up to that level using the rightmost column of the order book.
 Looking at the line that starts with the price “19,140.00”, we can see that we can sell up to 0.95818 BTC before the price equalizes.

-If you’ve ever watched an order book move before, you know this type of manual arbitraging is unrealistic.
+If you’ve ever watched an order book move before, you know this type of manual arbitraging is often unrealistic to execute.
 The opportunity between Kraken and Coinbase Pro in the image above disappeared within moments of taking the screenshot.
 This is why most arbitrage traders use software to spot, calculate, and execute on arbitrage opportunities.

 Trading on exchanges includes costs that will affect your crypto arbitrage profits.
 Market orders are most often used in arbitrage trading because they are fast and match immediately to the top of the order book.
 Market orders also remove liquidity from the market, and in turn are often charged a higher fee than limit orders.
 Use the trading fees to determine a minimum profit margin where your arbitrage trading is viable.